-Continue ahead through marshes, over bridge into next field, to wildlife notice board, then bear gently left to cross bridge and follow river on left to gate and up steps to road behind crash barrier.
+Continue ahead through marshes, over bridge into next field, to wildlife notice board.
+Continue ahead through gap in reeds over concrete bridge.
+Bear left to follow river on left to gate and up steps to road behind crash barrier.
 Turn left up road.
 Immediately before railway bridge turn right down steps on Public Footpath B69, alongside railway to gate.
 Cross railway onto Brading Station platform.

 |PT Entry Form|